RithikaAkula/iraitechsite/README.md

 The solutions folder contains code to the given  problems

+Kindly use "python manage.py runserver 127.0.0.1:9000" to run the code at specified endpoint

 1. **API: Register to site**
     1. **Method:** POST
     2. **Endpoint:** /register/